Hironobu Sakaguchi: Early life

-Hironobu Sakaguchi was born on November 25, 1962, in Hitachinaka, a city in Ibaraki Prefecture.
+Hironobu Sakaguchi was born on November 25, 1962, in Hitachi, a city in Ibaraki Prefecture.
 His parents were from Kyushu, and he would visit there frequently with his family in his childhood.
 Notable elements of his youth were finding rock samples in a local quarry and gathering a collection of polished stones from an interested geologist and reading through his mother's large library.
 He enjoyed playing piano in elementary school, and during high school played the folk guitar and formed an amateur band with some friends and classmates, almost getting himself expelled by selling homemade concert tickets.
 Having little to no interest in gaming at the time, his aim was to become a musician.
 He was a computer science major at Yokohama National University, becoming friends with fellow student Hiromichi Tanaka.
 Through Tanaka, Sakaguchi got access to an Apple II computer on which he played and fell in love with Wizardry, frequently skipping classes to play it.

 Sakaguchi's programming studies led him to desire an Apple II of his own.
 Since he could not afford one, he instead purchased a knockoff in the Akihabara district, which, although cheaper than an actual Apple II, was still expensive.
 Realizing that he needed funds to buy software for his computer, he began to seek a part-time job to earn the necessary income.
 In 1983 towards the end of their third university year, Sakaguchi and Tanaka were both looking for part-time work in the electronics sector.
 They found work with Square, a newly formed subsidiary of electric power conglomerate Den-Yu-Sha, formed by Masafumi Miyamoto to tap into the emerging video game market.
 Sakaguchi applied as Square was a new company and not as exacting as other larger companies such as Namco and Konami.
 The interview was quite informal, and Sakaguchi was hired.
 At this point, Sakaguchi still dreamed of becoming a professional musician but felt that working for a company like Square would provide him with needed programming experience in the meantime.